askya/freeradius-automated/README.md

 # freeradius-automated

 1. Goal of the work
-Automate FreeRADIUS deployment using Ansile
+Automate FreeRADIUS deployment using Ansible

 2. Context
 I am working on a projet where I use FreeRADIUS to setup 802.1x authentication.